dpattayath/tradie-lead-management/SOLUTION.md

         From what I have read reg. react, would also consider a stateful library such as Redux.
         Responsiveness on various devices.

+Instructions:
+    run npm at both server and ui code base as I have introduced couple of new libraries. run docker.
+        - ui listens to port 3000
+        - server listens to 8080
+        - mysql at 3307 for external access.

 Thanks for the challenge, was fun doing it especially with react and end up as my first react app :-)